BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/weather-icons.md

 ---
-title: Weather-Icons
+title: Weather Icons
-description: How to install and configure Weather-Icons for Blade Icons.
+description: How to install and configure Weather Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Weather-Icons]
+breadcrumbs: [Documentation, Families, Weather Icons]
 ---

 ## Installation